-Action # Title Description Total Funds Contributing ·

-1.1 Transportation & Safety The Business Services Division will provide bus transportation to and from school to students who live 3.5 miles away from their school principally directed to meet our low income and foster youth to promote daily student academic and social emotional learning engagement as measured by M1.7 and M1.8. \$4,982,888.00 Yes 1.2 Ancillary Program Staffing The District will provide personnel in the elementary and middle schools principally directed to meet low income, foster youth, and English learners, to identify, support and close learning gaps for students by providing direct academic services as measured by M1.3, M1.4, M1.9, M1.11, M1.12, M1.13, and M1.14. \$33,190,785.00 Yes 1.3 Technology Infrastructure & Access The Division of Business Services will improve infrastructure systems and technology devices, principally directed to low income, foster youth, and English learners, to address academic learning gaps and collaborative learning opportunities, as measured by M1.3 and M1.4. \$1,473,300.00 Yes 1.4 Base Program Staffing The District will provide base school and district staff for all students to meet basic students' academic achievement in Language Arts and Math, and social-emotional learning, as measured by M1.3 and M1.4. \$30,039,281.00 No 1.5 Staff Recruitment & Retention The Human Resources Division will recruit and retain highly qualified school and district personnel for all students, to maintain rigorous academic learning environments, social-emotional and mental health services, as measured by M1.3, M1.4, and M1.10. \$150,207.00 No 1.6 Core Instructional Materials The Learning & Teaching Division will provide core adopted textbooks and materials for all students to support them in accessing the California Content Standards in all content areas as measured by M1.10. \$1,564,086.00 No
+Action # Title Description Total Funds Contributing 1.1 Transportation & Safety The Business Services Division will provide bus transportation to and from school to students who live 3.5 miles away from their school principally directed to meet our low income and foster youth to promote daily student academic and social emotional learning engagement as measured by M1.7 and M1.8. \$4,982,888.00 Yes 1.2 Additional Student Support The District will provide paraprofessionals, Teachers on Assignments (TOAs), and Intervention teachers in the elementary and middle schools principally directed to meet low income, foster youth, and English learners, to identify, support and close learning gaps for students by providing direct \$33,190,785.00 Yes academic services as measured by M1.3, M1.4, M1.9, M1.11, M1.12, M1.13, and M1.14.
+1.3 Technology Infrastructure & Access The Division of Business Services will improve infrastructure systems and technology devices, principally directed to low income, foster youth, and English learners, to address academic learning gaps and collaborative learning opportunities, as measured by M1.3 and M1.4. \$1,473,300.00 Yes 1.4 Base Program Staffing The District will provide base school and district staff for all students to meet basic students' academic achievement in Language Arts and Math, and social-emotional learning, as measured by M1.3 and M1.4. \$30,039,281.00 No 1.5 Staff Recruitment & Retention The Human Resources Division will recruit and retain highly qualified school and district personnel for all students, to maintain rigorous academic learning environments, social-emotional and mental health services, as measured by M1.3, M1.4, and M1.10. \$150,207.00 No 1.6 Core Instructional Materials The Learning & Teaching Division will provide core adopted textbooks and materials for all students to support them in accessing the California Content Standards in all content areas as measured by M1.10. \$1,564,086.00 No 1.7 Teacher Initiated Professional Development The Human Resources Division will provide unit members self-initiated professional growth opportunities, principally directed to low income, foster, youth, and English learners to improve engagement and instruction as measured by M1.3, M1.4, and M1.10. \$69,782.00 Yes 1.8 Safe & Maintained Facilities The Business Services Division will implement modifications and upgrades on security systems, HVAC systems, ventilation filtration, water and gas lines, seismic retrofitting for all students and staff to ensure a safe and effective learning environments, as measured by M1.1. \$11,344,309.00 No

-1.7 Teacher Initiated Professional Development 1.7 The Human Resources Division will provide unit members self-initiated professional growth opportunities, principally directed to low income, foster, youth, and English learners to improve engagement and instruction as measured by M1.3, M1.4, and M1.10. \$69,782.00 Yes 1.8 Safe & Maintained Facilities The Business Services Division will implement modifications and upgrades on security systems, HVAC systems, ventilation filtration, water and gas lines, seismic retrofitting for all students and staff to ensure a safe and effective learning environments, as measured by M1.1. \$11,344,309.00 No 1.9 Classified Staff PD The Human Resources Division will provide quality and intentional classified staff professional learning and development, principally designated to low income, foster youth and English learner students to support students in increasing performance in ELA, Math, Social Sciences, Physical Education, and Social Emotional Skill/Behavior, as measure by M1.3, M1.4, and M1.10. \$232,868.00 Yes
+1.9 Classified Staff PD The Human Resources Division will provide quality and intentional classified staff professional learning and development, principally designated to low income, foster youth and English learner students to support students in increasing performance in ELA, Math, Social Sciences, Physical Education, and Social Emotional Skill/Behavior, as measure by M1.3, M1.4, and M1.10. \$232,868.00 Yes ----- --------------------- -- -------------- -----

-Goal # Description Type of Goal 2 All students access an academic program that includes intervention and/or acceleration through a Multi-Tiered System of Supports aligned to the California State standards, ongoing professional development, coaching, instructional resources, technology integration, tiered supports, monitoring of learning, specialized programs, and a broad course of study.
+Goal # Description Type of Goal 2 All students will demonstrate growth towards meeting standards in English Language Arts (ELA) and Math, and English learners (ELs) demonstrate progress in developing English language proficiency by accessing an academic program that includes intervention and/or acceleration through a Multi-Tiered System of Supports aligned to the California State standards.
 Broad Goal

-Priority 5: Pupil Engagement (Engagement)
+Priority 6: School Climate (Engagement)

-Priority 7: Course Access (Conditions of Learning)

-Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+Priority 7: Course Access (Conditions of Learning) Priority 8: Other Pupil Outcomes (Pupil Outcomes)